sasa1977/site_encrypt/README.md

   @impl SiteEncrypt
   def handle_new_cert do
     # Invoked after certificate has been obtained.
-Consider backing up the content of your base_folder here.
     :ok
   end